djeer/djeer.github.io/cv.md

 ### Founding Engineer
 **Cordless**
 *Oct 2021 - Sep 2024 (2y 11m)*
-*Artificial Intelligence, GCP, Python, GraphQL, Terraform, Golang*
+*Artificial Intelligence, Golang, Terraform, GCP, Python, GraphQL*

 - Created a midsize enterprise call centre SaaS solution focused on availability and reliability - we managed to keep 100% uptime with our event driven architecture and zero downtime deployment
 - Proposed and implemented AI features - auto tagging, keyword tracker, actionable summaries, calls clustering - that provided our customers with valuable insights and improved quality control which allowed us to gain respectable 4.6/5 rating on G2 Reviews